alexgomb/text_mining/README.md

 # First approach to text mining in pdf files with R
 ## Introduction

 First approach to text mining from PDF files.
-It's defined as the process of deriving quality information from text, text mining, is an approach to obtain and tie information from several resources.
+It's defined as the process of deriving quality information from text.
+Text mining, is an approach to obtain and tie information from several resources.
 In this case pdf files.

 ## Technologies
 - R